Ken Bennett: 2021 Senate Liaison to Arizona Audit

+January 6 "Political Prisoner" Advocacy Organization

+Bennett served as a chairman for the Look Ahead Group that advocates for January 6th "political prisoners," with Matt Braynard who briefly worked on the data team for former president Donald Trump's 2016 campaign, and Julie Fisher, who worked on Trump's campaign in 2020.

 Personal life

 He met his wife Jeanne at ASU, and the two were married in 1982.
 They have three grown children – Ryan, Dana and Clifton – and two grandsons.

 Legal troubles involving son

 In 2005, Clifton, along with two others, were arrested and accused of "brooming" 18 middle-school aged boys in the buttocks area while they were clothed.
 Witness reports on the "brooming" incidents ranged from the use of brooms to touch the boys' rectal areas, to holding one boy down while shoving a broomstick against his buttocks.

 As part of a plea deal that Clifton accepted in 2006, he was sentenced to spend 30 days in jail, in addition to probation and community service.

 Despite claims by the parents of some of the victims that the incidents constituted sexual abuse, prosecutors argued instead that the crimes were not sexually motivated, which a trial judge agreed.

-Parents of some of the victims have criticized the outcome, decrying what they perceive as a lenient sentence and suggesting that a plea deal was done because of Bennett's political status as President of the State Senate.
+Parents of some of the victims have criticized the outcome, decrying what they perceive as a lenient sentence and suggesting that a plea deal was done because of Bennett's political status as president of the state senate.

 Both Bennett and the prosecutor have denied allegations of political pressure in the case, with Bennett going as far as accusing critics of knowingly making false statements due to what he claims as a lack of evidence on him attempting to sway the case.